causaest/onrbooks/rbooks-online-main.md

 02. Advanced R Solutions, by Malte Grosser, Henning Bumann, and Hadley Wickham: https://advanced-r-solutions.rbind.io/

-The book provides solutions to the exercises from the "Advanced R" book.
+The book provides solutions to the exercises from Hadley Wickham's "Advanced R" book.
+It's rather uninteresting as a standalone reference, but it's great for self-learning, as a valuable companion to "Advanced R".

 03. An Introduction to R, by Alex Douglas, Deon Roos, Francesca Mancini, Ana Couto, and David Lusseau: https://intro2r.com/